-When selecting a SHOUTcast server from the Service Type drop-down menu, you are restricted to using MP3 format only, so the choice of Ogg Vorbis format is greyed out in the Stream Type drop-down menu.
+Airtime supports output to Icecast in Ogg Vorbis, Ogg Opus, MP3 and AAC formats.
+When selecting a SHOUTcast server from the Service Type drop-down menu, you are restricted to using MP3 or AAC formats only, so the choice of Ogg Vorbis and Opus formats is greyed out in the Stream Type drop-down menu.
 The SHOUTcast username for stream sources is fixed, so you do not need to enter this value under Additional Options, but you will usually have to enter a password.